Firms To Watch: Transport: aviation and air travel - litigation and regulation

 Work highlights

-• Represented Avions de Transport Régional (ATR) in the CTSB investigation and litigation arising from the December 2017 accident of West Wind Aviation’s Flight #280 at Fond-du-Lac in Saskatchewan.
+• Defense counsel for Avions de Transport Régional, in connection with the CTSB investigation and litigation (arising from the accident of West Wind Aviation’s Flight #280 at Canada’s Fond-du-Lac in Saskatchewan).

-• Represented Avions de Transport Régional in hull subrogation litigation arising from the March 2014 landing accident of Calm Air International’s Flight MO515 at Churchill in Manitoba.
+• Defense counsel for Avions de Transport Régional, in connection with hull subrogation litigation (arising from the landing accident of Calm Air International’s Flight MO515 in Canada’s Manitoba).

 Pillsbury Winthrop Shaw Pittman LLP